NeuroTrend/audio_preprocessing/README.md

     - ~~Initialize a Git repository and set up the directory structure following hexagonal architecture principles.~~
     - ~~Create a virtual environment and manage dependencies using requirements.txt.~~
     - ~~Create a Dockerfile for containerization.~~
-2. Define Ports (Interfaces):
-    - Create abstract base classes for each port in the ports/ directory.
+2. Define Ports (Interfaces): Create abstract base classes for each port in the ports/ directory.
-3. Develop Core Services:
-    - Implement the AudioProcessor and DatabaseService in the core/ directory.
+3. Develop Core Services: Implement the AudioProcessor and DatabaseService in the core/ directory.
     - Ensure they interact only with the defined ports.
-4. Implement Adapters:
+4. Implement Adapters: Implement each port in the adapters/ directory
-    - In the adapters/ directory, create concrete implementations for each port:
     - FileSystemAudioRepository
     - AIFFMetadataRepository
     - FirestoreAdapter
     - GoogleDriveAdapter
-5. Develop Command-Line Interface (CLI):
+5. Develop Command-Line Interface (CLI)
-    - Create a script in the scripts/ directory to serve as the entry point.
-    - Use argparse or click for handling command-line arguments.
-6. Testing:
+6. Testing
-    - Write unit tests in the tests/ directory.
-    - Use pytest and mocking for testing core logic and adapters.
-8. Documentation:
-    - Document the code with docstrings and comments.
-    - Update the README.md with usage instructions.

 # Contributing